 ICLEI, which was established in 1990, works 'to build and support a worldwide movement of local governments to achieve tangible improvements in global environmental conditions through the cumulative impact of local actions' (ICLEI n.d.).
 Its members consist of more than 370 local governments and their associations from around the world.
-ICLEI's involvement in the issue of climate change dates back to 1991, when it sponsored the Urban CO_2 Reduction Project,14 which was funded by the US EPA, the City of Toronto and several private foundations.
-This project, which ran until 1993, was designed to 'develop comprehensive local strategies' (ICLEI 1997).
-In the wake of the success of the Urban CO_2 Reduction Project, in 1993 ICLEI launched the CCP programme.
-As of May 2002, the CCP programme had 549 members worldwide, including 142 in Australia, 117 in the US and 18 in the UK (ICLEI 2002a; see Appendix 1).15
+ICLEI's involvement in the issue of climate change dates back to 1991, when it sponsored the Urban CO2 Reduction Project, 14 which was funded by the US EPA, the City of Toronto and several private foundations.
+This project, which ran until 1993, was designed to 'develop comprehensive local strategies to reduce greenhouse gas emissions and quantification methods to support such strategies' (ICLEI 1997).
+In the wake of the success of the Urban CO2 Reduction Project, in 1993 ICLEI launched the CCP programme.
+As of May 2002, the CCP programme had 549 members worldwide, including 142 in Australia, 117 in the US and 18 in the UK (ICLEI 2002a; see Appendix 1).
+15